Impact of the nuclear equation of state on the explodability of massive stars: Discussion

-\textit{Discussion.} Our results clearly demonstrate that even with tighter constraints on the maximum neutron star mass, neutron star radii, and physical properties of nuclear matter, the EoS still has a large impact on the fate of CCSNe, and hence the explosion dynamics and remnant properties.
-Even for the very similar SFHo and SFHx EoS, the simulations disagree about the outcome of neutron star vs.\ black hole formation in 2 out of 15 cases (13.3\%).
+Our results clearly demonstrate that even with tighter constraints on the maximum neutron star mass, neutron star radii, and physical properties of nuclear matter, the EoS still has a large impact on the fate of CCSNe, and hence the explosion dynamics and remnant properties.
+Even for the very similar SFHo and SFHx EoS, the simulations disagree about the outcome of neutron star vs.\ black hole formation in 2 out of 15 cases.
+If we denote the fraction of exploding models for each EoS and progenitor $i$ with $P_{\mathrm{SFHo},i}$ and $P_{\mathrm{SFHx},i}$, we can compute the agreement between models as $ 1- N^{-1}\sum_{i} |P_{\mathrm{SFHo},i}-P_{\mathrm{SFHx},i}|$, where $N$ is the number of progenitors.
+Based on this metric, the outcomes with SFHo and SFHx agree with 13.3\%.
 But the CMF models suggest that the EoS can still make a difference between almost no explosions (CMF) and successful explosions in almost all cases (SFHo and SFHx).

 This implies that it is not yet possible to quantitatively predict the progenitor mass range(s) for successful explosions and for neutron star and black hole formation from first-principle simulations.
 Many qualitative results of recent impressive parameter studies of the explodability and explosion parameters of massive stars in 2D and 3D may still be robust as they reflect a self-regulation behaviour of neutrino-driven explosions, such as correlations between progenitor core mass, explosion energy and kick velocity in the event of successful explosions \citep{mueller_19,burrows_24}.
 But accurate quantitative predictions require the reduction of uncertainties in the EoS.